How do I look up VAT numbers?

 VAT numbers

-If the tax administration deem you to be an entrepreneur for VAT purposes, they will send you two letters within two weeks.
-One with your VAT ID and one with your sales tax number.
+If the Tax Administration deem you to be an entrepreneur for VAT purposes, they will send you 2 letters within 2 weeks.
+One with your VAT ID number, and one with your VAT number.

 VAT identification number

-A VAT identification number is a unique number.
+A VAT identification number (VAT ID number) is a unique number.
 You use it when communicating with customers and suppliers, such as on your invoices and website.
-Simply put, you use your VAT ID for all your communications.
+Simply put, you use your VAT ID for all your general communications and include it on your invoices.
 Every VAT ID number has the following format: NL123456789B01.

-If you lost your VAT ID or sales tax number, log into Mijn Belastingdienst Zakelijk.
+If you lost your VAT ID or VAT number, you can find it on the website of the Tax Administration.
 To do so, follow the steps below:

-You will see your VAT ID and sales tax number right away.
+You will see your VAT ID and VAT number.

-Do you want to look up the VAT ID of a new customer?
-Or check the VAT number of one of your business partners or suppliers?
+Do you want to look up the VAT ID number of a new customer?
 You can often find your customer’s VAT ID on their quotes or invoices.
 If you still cannot find what you are looking for, contact the business directly.
-You can only request VAT IDs directly from your customers or suppliers, because there is no central VAT number database.
-Neither the tax administration nor KVK gives out information about VAT numbers.
+You can only request VAT ID numbers directly from your customers or suppliers, because there is no central VAT number database.
+The Tax Administration and KVK do not give out information about VAT numbers.

 I want to look up the VAT number of a foreign company